raphapr/rdo-packstack-installation/README.md

 ## 4.3 Creating the tenant network (tenant network)

-The tenant network is the internal network for intancies access, its architecture isolates the network from others.
+The tenant network is the internal network for VM access, its architecture isolates the network from others.
 Create it with the following commands:

 <pre>
 # neutron net-create demo-net